cardano-foundation/CIPs/CIP-0122/README.md

 - Bitwise logical AND, OR, XOR and complement;
 - Reading a bit value at a given index;
-- Setting bits value at given indices; and
+- Setting bit values at given indices; and
 - Replicating a byte a given number of times.

 As part of this, we also describe the bit ordering within a `BuiltinByteString`,